 This traditional solution uses two sets of valve assemblies to create the double block and bleed valves, which are connected with impulse lines and connectors to the instrument manifold.
 It involves numerous discrete components, with all the associated costs and assembly time, and introduces bends that cause attenuation and turbulence that can affect measurement accuracy.
 If not carefully specified, other measurement accuracy problems can arise from differences in bore diameters of the various components, and unequal lengths of tubing.

-- Short and straight flow path to instrument from the process, increases transmitter accuracy.
+A short and straight flow path to an instrument from the process increases transmitter accuracy.

-- Integration of the manifold in to double block and bleed valve, eliminates numerous leak paths.
+Integration of the manifold into the double block and bleed valve eliminates numerous leak paths.

-- Smaller and lighter assembly placing much less stress on the pipework.
+Smaller and lighter assembly places much less stress on the pipework.

-Jim Breeze is product manager, Instrumentation Connections and Process Valves, Parker Hannifin, Instrumentation Products Division, Europe.
+Jim Breeze is product manager, Instrumentation Connections and Process Valves, Instrumentation Products Division, Europe.